Go to local site:

 Go see some fireworks!

 If you're keen to see some fireworks near you, there are some terrific November events all over the UK.
-Check out your local government site for smaller listings, or take a look at some of these fantastic, large scale bonfire extravaganzas across the UK!
+Check out your local council site for smaller listings.

-Pay close attention to young children and to pets around the time of the celebrations, even if you’re not at a party.
+Pay close attention to young children and to pets around the time of Bonfire Night celebrations, even if you’re not at a party.
 Celebrate safely and introduce all your children to the Fireworks Code (print it out and put it on your fridge door...).